-Also on July 15, 2010, the Midwest Independent Transmission System Operator, Inc. (MISO) submitted to FERC a proposal regarding allocation of costs of new transmission projects which differs considerably from the Highway/Byway structure.4 Under MISO's proposal, the costs of new transmission projects designated as Multi-Value Projects (MVPs) - much like SPP's "highways," these are projects which provide substantial reductions in regional congestion costs, reductions in transmission losses, or reductions in installed capacity requirements - would be allocated to all ratepayers within the MISO region, which includes 13 Midwestern states and one Canadian province, as well as to those to which energy is exported from the MISO region.
-For generation interconnection projects, costs would continue to be allocated to the developer whose project requires the interconnection upgrade, except that for projects of 345 kV and above, 10 percent of the costs would be allocated to the system generally.
+Also on July 15, 2010, the Midwest Independent Transmission System Operator, Inc. (MISO) submitted to FERC a proposal regarding allocation of costs of new transmission projects which differs considerably from the Highway/Byway structure.4 Under MISO's proposal, the costs of new transmission projects designated as Multi-Value Projects (MVPs)-much like SPP's "highways", these are projects which provide substantial reductions in regional congestion costs, reductions in transmission losses, or reductions in installed capacity requirements-would be allocated to all ratepayers within the MISO region, which includes thirteen Midwestern states and one Canadian province, as well as to those to which energy is exported from the MISO region.
+For generation interconnection projects, costs would continue to be allocated to the developer whose project requires the interconnection upgrade, except that for projects of 345kV and above, 10% of the costs would be allocated to the system generally.
 To avoid the concern that the first developer would be subsidizing interconnection projects from which subsequent developers would benefit, the proposal would require later generation projects to reimburse earlier generation projects for the cost of transmission system upgrades which the later generation projects use.
 Unlike SPP, the MISO proposal places additional financial burdens on developers, particularly renewable energy developers, though the introduction of the special allocation for MVPs is a significant improvement for the renewable industry over an interim proposal, heavily criticized by the renewable industry, under which generators were responsible for nearly all costs.

-¬ he SPP and MISO proposals l illustrate two of many divergent approaches to cost allocation.
+The SPP and MISO proposals illustrate two of many divergent approaches to cost allocation.
 In addition to the variables highlighted in the SPP and MISO proposals (namely, location of generation and transmission voltage), cost allocation methodology may consider, among other variables, peak load, MW hours of consumption, impacts on power flow (i.e., reliability impacts) and purely monetary metrics (i.e., identifying the financial beneficiaries of a given project); each combination of variables provides different incentives to generators and consumers and poses a different administrative burden.
 In October 2009, during a series of regional conferences that FERC convened to monitor the implementation of Order 890, it confronted many other examples of divergence with respect to cost allocation and other issues.
-In proposing new rules on June 17, 2010, relating to cost allocation, incumbent building rights, and regional planning processes, FERC expressed concern, reflected in the SPP and MISO proposals and comments made in connection with the 2009 regional conferences that, absent reform on each of these issues, they would impede the development of necessary system upgrades and expansion.5 the particular region.
+In proposing new rules on June 17, 2010, relating to cost allocation, incumbent building rights, and regional planning processes, FERC expressed concern, reflected in the SPP and MISO proposals and comments made in connection with the 2009 regional conferences that, absent reform on each of these issues, they would impede the development of necessary system upgrades and expansion.5

+The proposed rules address cost allocation in detail.
+Transmission tariffs, which are subject to FERC approval, would be required to set forth the principles on which cost allocation will be determined for the particular region.
 The cost allocation methodology set forth in the tariffs would not need to be uniform for each project or type of project (it could differ, for example, for projects completed for reliability issues as opposed to public policy goals), but would be required to reflect "cost causation," the principle that the parties that "cause" the cost to be incurred must be responsible for at least some portion of those costs and also to ensure that all beneficiaries of a project, not solely those that volunteer, contribute to cost recovery (i.e., to mitigate the "free rider" problem), notwithstanding the natural tension with the cost causation principle.
-Cost allocation methodology would also be required to assign costs among regions for interregional projects, though not for single-region projects.
+Cost allocation methodology would also be required to assign costs among regions for inter-regional projects, though not for single-region projects.